skoczen/will/docs/improve.md

 * Chatoms support fixed by [bykof](https://github.com/bykof).

+#### 1.0.1 - October 10, 2017

+Fixes and features in this release:

+* Fixes what time plugin to not require World Weather's old API, thanks to [woohgit](https://github.com/woohgit).
+* Adds Docker support, thanks to [mike-love](https://github.com/mike-love).
+* Adds Python 3 support, thanks to [tenzer](https://github.com/tenzer).

 #### 1.0.0 - September 29, 2017

-This is the end of major feature development for the hipchat-only version of Will.
-Future development will be on 2.x, and while backwards compatability will be aimed for, it's not 100% guaranteed.
+**This is the end of major feature development for the hipchat-only version of Will.
+Future development will be on 2.x, and while backwards compatability will be aimed for, it's not 100% guaranteed.**

 Fixes and features in this release: